A decent bit of media coverage can transform the fortunes of a small business, but how can you go about getting some?

 5. DO YOUR RESEARCH

 Once you’ve identified the kinds of publications you want to appear in you need to put in the time to understand the kind of coverage they produce.
 If you pitch a product review to a website that doesn’t do product reviews or a news story to a magazine that only contains long, timeless features then you’re unlikely to pique any interest.
-Some outlets have regular slots that you can pitch for – MT’s How I Beat the Odds features successful entrepreneurs that have overcome tough times, for instance.
+Some outlets have regular slots – research for those and pitch to them.

 6. HAVE FACTS, FIGURES AND PHOTOGRAPHY TO HAND